What is laparoscopic surgery?

 The world experience on the use of the Da Vinci Robotic System for surgery on the pancreas, bowel duct, and liver is limited because of the cost.
 Radical Prostectomy, Bile duct reconstruction, Hepaticojejunostomy, Distal pancreatectomy, Reconstruction of the gastrointestinal tract after a Whipple operation, Laparoscopic adrenalectomy, are the few surgery which can be performed by the robot very nicely.

-Laparoscopic Hernia Surgery – A New Innovative Approach
+Laparoscopic Hernia Surgery by Best Surgeons – A New Innovative Approach

 Hernia is one of the oldest and commonest disease of human mankind.
 It can happen in anybody regardless of his age, race and sex.
 Hernia is basically a protrusion (something coming out) of an internal organ through a defect in abdominal wall.
 Hernia can occur at any site of the body. like groin (inguinal) umbilicus (umbilical), upper part of abdominal wall (epigastric), & any previous site of surgical scar (incisional).
 The most common is inguinal Hernia.